gabrielmeyr/gabrielmeyr.github.io/_posts/2016-2-2-6-Angular-Directives-For-Beginners-To-Know.md

 <script src="https://gist.github.com/GMeyr/a9e50718702549118ad8.js"></script>

-As you type into the input field, ngModel would print the text to the screen above it.
-The data is also available on the scope to your JavaScript files under the variable name $scope.myInput.
+In this example, as you type into the input field, the data is stored as a string in ngModel and printed to the screen.

 ##2. ngRepeat